 The ability to see the specific XML or JSON data node, the XQuery instruction, and the partial output at the same time provides you with an immediate visual understanding of the way that your XQuery document is processing the data.
 While the debugger is open you can make changes to your instance and/or XQuery documents at any time using the intelligent editing features of XMLSpy.

 The XPath/XQuery Debugger Window is part of the powerful XPath/XQuery tab at the bottom of the XMLSpy interface.
 It's perfect for debugging shorter snippets of XQuery code for instant, interactive feedback.
 Because the Debugger is in the same window as the powerful XQuery editor, you can debug your code as you're building it with point-and-click expression building, enhanced entry helpers, ready-to-use code snippets, and other time-saving tools.

 As you're working, you can toggle between vertical or horizontal layout of the window to accomodate the length of the XQuery code at hand.

-When you click the Enable Back-mapping button on the toolbar, XQuery executions will be carried out so that the result document can be mapped back on to the source XQuery+XML documents.
-When you click on a node in the result document, the XQuery instruction and the XML source data that generated that particular result node will be highlighted, for immediate debugging.
+When you click the Enable Back-mapping button on the toolbar, XQuery executions will be carried out so that the result document can be mapped back on to the source XQuery+XML or JSON documents.
+When you click on a node in the result document, the XQuery instruction and the source data that generated that particular result node will be highlighted, for immediate debugging.

 XQuery back-mapping saves developers significant amount of time understanding and perfecting code.
 And what's more, XMLSpy doesn't modify the output code at all to achieve XQuery back-mapping.